godotengine/godot-docs/tutorials/platform/android/android_plugin.rst

         else:
             printerr("Initialization error")

-Support using the gdextension functionality in the Godot Editor
+Support using the GDExtension functionality in the Godot Editor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If planning to use the gdextension functionality in the Godot Editor, it is recommended that the gdextension's native binaries are compiled not just for Android, but also for the OS onto which developers / users intend to run the Godot Editor.
+If planning to use the GDExtension functionality in the Godot Editor, it is recommended that the GDExtension's native binaries are compiled not just for Android, but also for the OS onto which developers / users intend to run the Godot Editor.
 Not doing so may prevent developers / users from writing code that accesses the plugin from within the Godot Editor.